Andreas Hermes

 Andreas Hermes (16 July 1878 – 4 January 1964) was a German agricultural scientist and politician.
 In the Weimar Republic, he was a member of several governments, serving as minister of food/nutrition and minister of finance for the Catholic Zentrum.
-During the rule of the Nazi Party, Hermes was part of the right-wing resistance, for which he was imprisoned and sentenced to death.
+During the rule of the Nazi Party, Hermes was part of the right-wing resistance, for which he was imprisoned and sentenced to death, but never executed thanks to the intervention of his wife.

-After World War II, he co-founded the Christian Democratic Union.
+After World War II, he co-founded the Christian Democratic Union in East Germany.

 Early life

 Hermes was born on 16 July 1878 in Cologne, then part of the Prussian Rhine province, as the son of Andreas Hermes (1832–1884), a railway worker, and his wife Theresia (1839–1905, née Schmitz).
 He was raised as a Catholic in Mönchengladbach, and lost his father at the age of 8.